ClickHouse/ClickHouse/docs/en/getting_started/tutorial.md

 To enable replication <a href="http://zookeeper.apache.org/" rel="external nofollow">ZooKeeper</a> is required.
 ClickHouse will take care of data consistency on all replicas and run restore procedure after failure
         automatically.
 It's recommended to deploy ZooKeeper cluster to separate servers.

-ZooKeeper is not a requirement — in some simple cases you can duplicate the data by writing it into all the replicas from your application code.
-This approach is not recommended — in this case ClickHouse is not able to
+ZooKeeper is not a requirement: in some simple cases you can duplicate the data by writing it into all the replicas from your application code.
+This approach is not recommended, in this case ClickHouse is not able to
         guarantee data consistency on all replicas.
 This remains the responsibility of your application.

 <details markdown="1"><summary>Specify ZooKeeper locations in configuration file</summary>